 This is a review of the popular Interactive Brokers investment platform.
 Interactive Brokers allow UK limited companies to open a company account.
 This is great news as more and more platforms allow LTD companies to invest in stocks & shares, mutual funds, ETFs, Forex, Options etc.

 I opened an account with IB after a lot of readers pointed out the platform benefits to me.
 Interactive Brokers are a well-known American firm that now operate in the UK too.
 I like the transparency and the fact that they’re listed on the stock exchange (NASDAQ: IBKR).

 Companies that trade publicly means higher regulation and better protection to us, the customers.
 Customer money sits in a segregated account, as expected.
 Read more about how investors are protected here.

-In my previous article, I demonstrated how to invest your company profits.
+In another article, I showed how to invest your company cash.
 A lot of people have done so through different brokers.
 I initially trusted Interactive Investors for my funds, but I have now switched to Interactive Brokers which is a low cost and trustworthy broker, in my opinion.
 Things I’m looking for in an investment platform are:

 - Low cost